microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 - Whenever I push changes to a branch, I want the source built and tested.
 - Test status is reported back to GitHub on that particular commit.

-Here, the only resource is a repository.
+The only resource is a repository.
 A new version of the resource triggers a pipeline.
 That particular version (a commit) is built and tested.
-Then, that version of the source can be marked with a status update in GitHub.
+That version of the source can be marked with a status update in GitHub.
 Azure Pipelines provides a comprehensive, tracked view of that resource, from its start as a push to Git through a successful test pass.

 ### Deploy a container to Kubernetes